fjvallarino/monomer/docs/design-decisions.md

 Why isn't StyleState using Phantom Types?
 Those styleX functions could be made safer.
 Why did you add themes, considering you can easily create a customized version of a widget by just writing a function and using it across the application?
 Why did you remove Margin?
-Why return Maybe from rect/size operations? (word this question properly before answering)
+Why did you switch to returning Maybe from rect/size operations?
+Revise addOuterSizeReq (word this question properly before answering)